aleksandarmilicevic/react-lang/software/README.md

 Any interaction with the environment, such as user input, needs to be simulated using a ghost element.

-An example of verification scenarios, can be found in: `react_examples/src/main/scala/react/examples/tests/Verif.scala` They can be run using `./react_examples/build/install/react_examples/bin/react_examples tests XXX 2>/dev/null` where XXX is the ID of one of the scenario as specified in the source file.
+An example of verification scenarios, can be found in: `react_examples/src/main/scala/react/examples/tests/Verif.scala` They can be run using `./run.sh examples tests XXX 2>/dev/null` where XXX is the ID of one of the scenario as specified in the source file.

 Misc
 ====
-To give more memory to the JVM: `export JAVA_OPTS="-Xms1G -Xmx4G"` For scala syntax highlight in vim, I recommend [https://github.com/derekwyatt/vim-scala.git](https://github.com/derekwyatt/vim-scala.git).
+For scala syntax highlight in vim, I recommend [https://github.com/derekwyatt/vim-scala.git](https://github.com/derekwyatt/vim-scala.git).